wishful-project/final_showcase/wifi_warmup/readme.md

 AD controller commands
 ----------------------

-1. After starting all WiSHFUL controllers and agents, the following network should be registered in AD contoller:
+1. After starting all WiSHFUL controllers and agents, the following networks should be registered in AD contoller:

 * WIFI_TUB_0
 * WIFI_TUB_1